 But before we get to those answers to help you decide if boarding your pet here is right for you, let’s take a video tour of the facility on grand opening day:

-The first questions everyone seems to have surround the cost of boarding a pet at a “luxury pet resort.”
-Best Friends Pet Care offers varying levels of accommodations and not all are as luxurious as others.
+The first question everyone seems to have surrounded the cost of boarding a pet at a “luxury pet resort.”
+Best Friends Pet Care offers varying levels of accommodations and not all areas luxurious as others.
 Pets can be cared for either during the day only (daycare) or boarded for overnight stays.
 Daycare pricing ranges from $16 for indoor pets up to 6 hours to $69 inside a private, VIP (Very Important Pet) Luxury Suite for dogs for more than 6 hours.
 An overnight stay in the same VIP Suite for a single dog is regularly $76 per night, with a $7 discount available for Walt Disney World hotel guests (additional dogs can be housed in the same suite for a discounted cost).
 The least expensive overnight option for dogs is $37 per night standard, $34 for hotel guests.

 “Kitty City” is available for cats in a totally separate area from the rest of the facility.
 Very little outside noise makes it into Kitty City, as it is separated via thick glass and a double set of doors.
 Meowing and purring aside, it’s nearly silent in there.
 Cats can have either a two-level or four-level “condo” (glassed-enclosed cages), ranging from $23 – $32 per night, with a $2 discount available for hotel guests.

-With pricing out of the way, another popular concern among pet owners is knowing how they will be able to be sure their pet is safe and happy while they’re boarded at Best Friends Pet Care.
+With pricing out of the way, another popular concern among pet owners is knowing how they will be sure their pet is safe and happy while being boarded at Best Friends Pet Care.
 There is a full-service, 24-hour staff that is always just a phone call away to check on your pet.
 In addition, the luxury options feature webcams that update every 30-60 seconds, allowing pet owners to check in any time.
 Owners of pets staying overnight in the VIP suites will also receive a photo of their pet via e-mail during the night.

 During their stay, pets are fed, walked, and cared for as per owners’ instructions.
 If treats are allowed, they’ll be given.
 Additional amenities can be purchased a la carte, including playtime, toys, special meals, extra-comfy bedding, and even bedtime stories.
 But guests are free to stop by the facility at any time to spend time with their own pet as they wish.